wtergan/openai-to-z-amazon/CHECKPOINT_1/README.md

 # Remote Sensing + OpenAI Natural Language Analysis

-This project fetches a sample remote-sensing dataset (LiDAR or Sentinel-2), extracts minimal features, and generates a plain-English summary using an OpenAI model.
+This checkpoint fetches a sample remote-sensing dataset (LiDAR or Sentinel-2), extracts terrain and spectral features, and generates a plain-English summary using OpenAI or OpenRouter.

+The notebook remains the historical challenge artifact; the Python modules are the reusable version of the same exploratory workflow.

 ## Environment Setup